 Naandwidizwin – Wechihitita (Healing Ourselves – Helping Each Other)

 ‘Naandwidizwin – Wechihitita (Healing Ourselves–Helping Each Other)’ program continues to develop and provide the much needed services to residential school former students (survivors) and their families (intergenerational).
-This community-based initiative, now a program, takes a holistic approach in addressing the immediate, ongoing and long-term healing processes of the Residential School Survivors and their families (inter-generational) physical, mental, emotional and spiritual well-being.
-This process has involved, in part, the reclaiming of Aboriginal identity, healing of past traumas, reconciliation with the Church, and acquiring life-skills to build a healthier future for themselves and their families.
+This community-based initiative, now a program, takes a holistic approach in addressing the immediate, ongoing, and long-term healing processes of the Residential School Survivors and their families (inter-generational) physical, mental, emotional, and spiritual well-being.
+This process has involved, in part, the reclaiming of Aboriginal identity, healing of past traumas, reconciliation with the Church, and acquiring life skills to build a healthier future for themselves and their families.

-Due to the infliction and trauma experienced by so many of the former students of the Indian Residential School System our programming looks at a restoration (making things right) with each IRSS former student by offering a combination of opportunities to fulfill childhood wants/dreams; to offer healing through one on one counselling by a traditional/respected Elder/Resource Persons/Resolution Health Support Worker (RHSW), healing circles.
-The programming, outings and activities offer renewed friendships, dare to dream projects; interacting with other IRSS groups; increasing awareness of self and others.
+Due to the infliction and trauma experienced by so many of the former students of the Indian Residential School System, our programming looks at a restoration (making things right) with each IRSS former student by offering a combination of opportunities to fulfill childhood wants/dreams; to offer healing through one on one counselling by a traditional/respected Elder/Resource Persons/Resolution Health Support Worker (RHSW), healing circles.
+The programming, outings, and activities offer renewed friendships, dare to dream projects; interacting with other IRSS groups; increasing awareness of self and others.
 This is fulfilled through their educational awareness, cultural and historical recounting sessions; healthy living and lifestyles through physical exercise, nutritious foods, cooking, engaging with others; healthy conversations, know how/when to say No without feeling guilty.
-In short the entire programming, activities and events offer SELF LOVE and EMPOWERMENT to each participant.
+In short, the entire programming, activities, and events offer SELF-LOVE and EMPOWERMENT to each participant.

 Through various forums including the strategic planning session where the Indian Residential School Survivors (IRSS) and their families had an opportunity to provide feedback on the programs and services delivered in the past year, what works, review best practices, areas of focus going forward, as well as through Council Fire gatherings and client surveys.
 The IRSS Resolution Health Program Team has ensured community involvement in the design and delivery of the programming and projects.
 Council Fire Team acknowledges the healing work of each IRSS and their family members, in particular the support that they give to one another.
 Their participation throughout the program gives them a sense of belonging, evidenced by the increased number of survivors and intergenerational participating in the programs and services.

-The programming and projects have definitely solidified the identity of each IRSS and their want to learn their language that is being included in all circles, encouraging the use of Cree, Anishinaabe and Oneida languages as spoken in everyday situations.
+The programming and projects have definitely solidified the identity of each IRSS and their want to learn their language that is being included in all circles, encouraging the use of Cree, Anishinaabe, and Oneida languages as spoken in everyday situations.
 Language is also promoted through fun activities as highlighted in the Cree Cultural Week and the community exchange with the Oneida Nation of the Thames community.

-Council Fire remains committed to the development of mentors, peer support and ambassadors of the program and projects.
+Council Fire remains committed to the development of mentors, peer support, and ambassadors of the program and projects.
 We have a strong team of such workers in place.
-They are positive role models, traditional helpers, cultural craft designers and teachers, storytellers, medicine caretakers, language teachers, mental wellness supports and public speakers, etc.
+They are positive role models, traditional helpers, cultural craft designers and teachers, storytellers, medicine caretakers, language teachers, mental wellness supports, and public speakers, etc.

 Program participants access a wide array of resources and activities in which they are able to explore issues on an individual basis or in group and community activities.
-The program blends contemporary (mainstream) approaches to mental wellness with traditional healing methods that include Art and Music Therapy, Physical Fitness, Traditional Ceremonies, Nutrition, Life Skills, One to One Counselling, Sharing Circles, Women Circles, Cultural activities, support and development, language teaching in Cree, Anishinaabe and Oneida; Continued education and healing activities, self care and personal development; Developing and implementing activities that deal with different stages of grieving, establishing boundaries, trust-building, and building self esteem and establishing community based support systems that foster and advocate long term healing and reconciliation.
+The program blends contemporary (mainstream) approaches to mental wellness with traditional healing methods that include Art and Music Therapy, Physical Fitness, Traditional Ceremonies, Nutrition, Life Skills, One to One Counselling, Sharing Circles, Women Circles, Cultural activities, support and development, language teaching in Cree, Anishinaabe, and Oneida; Continued education and healing activities, self-care and personal development; Developing and implementing activities that deal with different stages of grieving, establishing boundaries, trust-building, and building self-esteem and establishing community-based support systems that foster and advocate long term healing and reconciliation.

 Funded Services and Partnerships include:

-1. Health Canada Resolution Health Support Program (RHSP) provided funding to increase and maintain the healing and wellness of Aboriginal people through the provision of health and cultural support services to the former Indian Residential School students and their family so they may safely address the broad spectrum of mental wellness issues related to the impacts of the Indian Residential School (IRS) system;
+1. Health Canada Resolution Health Support Program (RHSP) provided funding to increase and maintain the healing and wellness of Aboriginal people through the provision of health and cultural support services to the former Indian Residential School students and their families so they may safely address the broad spectrum of mental wellness issues related to the impacts of the Indian Residential School (IRS) system;

 2. National Indian Brotherhood Trust (NIB Trust) provided project funding for language and culture, education/employment/training and healing and Personal Development; and